Competition and Markets Authority (CMA) investigation into the Energy Market

 The main remedies that impact the I&C market are as follows:

-The CMA have prohibited suppliers from rolling over micro business contracts for a new fixed 12 month term where a customer either fails to re-contract or give notice when their current contract expires.
+The CMA has prohibited suppliers from rolling over micro business contracts for a new fixed 12 month term where a customer either fails to re-contract or give notice when their current contract expires.
 The new rules include certain restrictions that prohibit both termination fees and the use of no-exit clauses where a customer falls out of a contract.
 This means that micro business customers are now free to leave at 30 days’ notice if they take no action when their fixed contract ends.
 The prohibition of termination fees will also extend to evergreen contracts.

 More information can be found at the following link: